 Which cities in the Minneapolis/St. Paul Metro Area have a higher percentage of rented single family homes?

-According to data from U.S. Census Bureau and American Community Survey prepared by the Star Tribune, Minneapolis and St. Paul lead the metro area; however, Brooklyn Center, Columbia Heights, and Anoka rentals have surged over the past several years to put them in 3, 4, 5 places.
-A surprising fact is that of the 93 cities tracked, all but 32 saw their single family rentals grow at least 100% (double) from 2000 to 2013.
+According to data from U.S. Census Bureau and American Community Survey prepared by the Star Tribune, Minneapolis and St. Paul lead the metro area; however, Brooklyn Center, Columbia Heights, and Anoka Twin Cities rental markets have surged over the past several years to put them in 3, 4, 5 places.
+A surprising fact is that of the 93 cities tracked, all but 32 saw their single-family rentals grow at least 100% (double) from 2000 to 2013.

 |City||Single Family detached homes as rentals 2013||2013 Percent|